thatNapoleonDude/oasis/README.md

 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://forthebadge.com)

 # **Usage**
 This guide assumes that you are using Ubuntu 18.04 or Ubuntu 20.04.
-If you are not using Ubuntu 18.04, look up a guide for your platform that uses Gunicorn, PostgreSQL, NGINX, and Django.
+If you are not using Ubuntu 18.04/20.04, look up a guide for your platform that uses Gunicorn, PostgreSQL, NGINX, and Django.

+By the way do not forget to create an user on your server.
+If you do not know how to do it, check [this]https://www.digitalocean.com/community/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu-18-04-quickstart guide by DigitalOcean.

 To install the required packages, use the following commands:
 ```console